ambanum/pariscall.international/_supporters_en/canadian_institute_for_cybersecurity_university_of_new_brunswick.md

 ---
-name: Canadian Institute for Cybersecurity (University of New Brunswick)
+name: "Canadian Institute for Cybersecurity (University of New Brunswick) "
 category: civil_society
-nature: Fondation
+nature: "Fondation "
-nationality: Canada
+nationality: CAN
 alliance:
 date_signed: '2018-11-12'
 ---